1943 Detroit race riot: World War II and housing shortages

-Sojourner Truth Housing Project
+Sojourner Truth Project

-In 1941, in an attempt to lessen the severity of the housing crisis, the federal government and the Detroit Housing Commission (DHC) approved the construction of the Sojourner Truth Housing Project with 200 units for black defense workers.
+In 1941, in an attempt to lessen the severity of the housing crisis, the federal government and the Detroit Housing Commission (DHC) approved the construction of the Sojourner Truth Project with 200 units for black defense workers.
 The original location for this housing project was chosen by the DHC to be in the Seven Mile-Fenelon neighborhood in northeast Detroit.
-They believed that this location would be uncontroversial due to its proximity to an already existing African American neighborhood.
+They believed that this location would be uncontroversial because of its proximity to an already existing African American neighborhood.
 However, this decision was met with immense backlash.

 White residents in the surrounding area formed an improvement association, the Seven Mile-Fenelon Improvement Association, and they were soon joined by the residents of the middle-class African American neighborhood, Conant Gardens.
 These two groups formed an alliance and organized the resistance to the Sojourner Truth Project.
-These groups protested by meeting with city officials, sending thousands of angry letters to the government, and lobbying with their congressmen against the project, among other things.
-Since the Federal Housing Administration (FHA) refused to insure any mortgage loans in the area after the announcement of the project, many of the residents in the area believed that this project would decrease nearby property value and reduce their ability to build on nearby vacant lots.
-These beliefs were not unjustified due to the history of decreased property values in other integrated parts of the city.
+These groups protested by meeting with city officials, sending thousands of angry letters to the government and lobbying with their congressmen against the project, among other things.
+Since the Federal Housing Administration (FHA) refused to insure any mortgage loans in the area after the announcement of the project, many of the residents in the area believed that this project would decrease nearby property values and reduce their ability to build on nearby vacant lots.
 On the other side, civil rights groups and pro-public housing groups rallied for the federal government to keep its promise to allow black residents in Sojourner Truth housing and address the housing shortage.
 There was only one other housing project in the city for African Americans at this time.

 In response to the uproar in the local community, the federal government changed its decision on the racial occupancy of the housing project multiple times.
 In January 1941, the DHC and federal officials declared that Sojourner Truth would have white occupants, but quickly decided instead that it would be occupied by black war workers just two weeks later.
 Ultimately, it was decided that the Sojourner Truth project would house black residents as originally promised, much to the frustration of the local white community.